microsoft/microcode/docs/samples.md

 the duck on the screen.
 This rule executes when a radio message is received.

+### improvement ideas

+* add sound emoji when the duck arrives
+* use different radio messages for different images

 ## Hot potato

 ![Hot potato MicroCode program](./images/sample_hot_potato.png)